American Sign Language phonology: Allophony and minimal pairs

-Phonotactics
+Phonological rules and phonotactics

-As yet, little is known about ASL phonotactic constraints (or those in other signed languages).
-The Symmetry and Dominance Conditions are sometimes assumed to be phonotactic constraints.
+As mentioned above, research into ASL phonotactic constraints (and those in other signed languages) is ongoing.
+The Symmetry and Dominance Conditions are phonological rules in ASL.
 The Symmetry Condition requires both hands in a symmetric two-handed sign to have the same or a mirrored configuration, orientation, and movement.
 The Dominance Condition requires that only one hand in a two-handed sign moves if the hands do not have the same handshape specifications, and that the non-dominant hand has an unmarked handshape.
-Since these conditions apply in more and more signed languages as cross-linguistic research increases, it may not apply to only ASL phonotactics.
+These conditions may be found to apply in other signed languages as cross-linguistic research increases, and may not apply only to ASL phonology.

 Six types of signs have been suggested: one-handed signs made without contact, one-handed signs made with contact (excluding on the other hand), symmetric two-handed signs (i.e. signs in which both hands are active and perform the same action), asymmetric two-handed signs (i.e. signs in which one hand is active and one hand is passive) where both hands have the same handshape, asymmetric two-handed signs where the hands have differing handshapes, and compound signs (that combine two or more of the above types).
 The non-dominant hand in asymmetric signs often functions as the location of the sign.
 Monosyllabic signs are the most common type of signs in ASL and other sign languages.